master-of-zen/Av1an/README.md

     --vmaf_path             Custom path to libvmaf models, by default used system one.

     --vmaf_target           Vmaf value to target.
+Currently aomenc only.
 Best works with 85-97.
+                            When using this mode specify full encoding options.
+                            ` --end-usage=q ` or ` --end-usage=cq `
+                            with ` --cq-level=N ` must be specified.

     --vmaf_steps            Number of evenly spaced probes that is used to interpolate vmaf to cq change.
                             Must be bigger than 3.
 Optimal is 4-6 probes.
 Default: 4